prosper00/STM8-AD9833-Function-Generator/README.md

 # STM8-AD9833-Function-Generator
 A library and simple project for the STM8 processor, controlling an AD9833 Waveform generator.
 See the wiki here: https://github.com/prosper00/STM8-AD9833-Function-Generator/wiki

+### Implemented:
+- AD9833 control library
+- HD44780 LCD library
+- interrupt-based millisecond delay function
+- ADC-read from a potentiometer to set the frequency
+- external port interrupts to read buttons, to select frequency range and waveshape

+### To-Do's
+- Op-amp to control amplitude (possibly use a peak detector and an ADC to display Vpp?)
+- Kicad drawings
+- PWM mode? (would need another control for duty cycle adjust)
+- Frequency pot function tweaks - maybe implement a software logarithmic taper?
+- finish documentation and wiki pages

 ### Requirements:
 - sdcc - I used version 4.0
 - stm8flash - https://github.com/vdudouyt/stm8flash